learn-co-curriculum/python-numbers-and-booleans/README.md

+## Objectives
+* Operations with numbers in Python
+* Different number data types
+* What are Boolean values and how do we use them in our code
+* Choosing data types in our program

 ## A quick glance at numbers

 All of us are familiar with numbers.
 1492 is a number.
 So is 34.
 And if you think about what you'd like to do with a number, you probably have a pretty strong guess of what Python allows you to do with numbers.